Countess-of-Chester-Hospital-NHS-FT/Outputs-Training/README.md

      * You could host it on the local network and anyone on the local network could visit it (like we do with SSRS reports) - try this using the Live Server extension for VSCode
      * You could host it on the web, for which you would need to install a web server or host the page on an external server

-HTML itself only deals with how things are displayed and static content and needs to work together with other languages in order to generate modern-looking dynamic content.
+HTML itself only deals with how things are displayed and needs to work together with other languages in order to generate modern-looking dynamic content.
 This is why for analytics outputs you don't normally code the HTML yourself and you use packages that generate the HTML and may allow interactivity between a user and analytical code.
 These are packages like Streamlit (python), Shiny (R) and Quarto (python & R) that can produce professional looking applications and documents.

+## Streamlit
+### Requirements: Create streamlit conda environment from environment.yml in Streamlit folder
+Streamlit allows you to create web apps in python, where users can interact dynamically with a model or analytical code.
+This makes it a good fit as an interface for Discrete Event Simulations.
+These apps can be hosted locally or on a web server.
+If an app contains no patient or otherwise sensitive data and doesn't take this data as inputs then it could be hosted for free on Streamlit Community Cloud.
+* Have a look at the [Streamlit gallery](https://streamlit.io/gallery) for the sort of thing you can create
+* Have a look at the non-elective flow simulation app
+* Run the basic example by:
+    * Choosing your streamlit conda environment in VSCode (Cntrl+Shift+P > choose interpreter)
+    * Opening a terminal in VSCode and making sure this terminal is inside the Streamlit/Basic folder
+    * using the command `streamlit run basic.py`
+* Run a slightly more involved example by doing the same thing in Streamlit/Penguin :penguin:
+* For more resources and examples see [HSMA Streamlit Module](https://hsma-programme.github.io/hsma_site/hsma_content/modules/current_module_details/7_git_and_web_development.html)

+## Quarto
+### Requirements: Download Quarto from the software centre, install the quarto extension for VSCode, create quarto conda environment from environment.yml in Quarto folder
+Like streamlit Quarto can produce websites and dashboards but it is particularly well suited to producing nice looking documents like reports or books.
+It can produce these in HTML or export to word or pdf.
+You can use Quarto with either R or Python.
+* Have a look at the [Quarto gallery](https://quarto.org/docs/gallery/) for the sort of things you can create
+* Test Quarto works for you:
+    * Choose your streamlit conda environment in VSCode (Cntrl+Shift+P > choose interpreter)
+    * Open quarto_test/hello_quarto.qmd
+    * Top right a little preview icon should have appeared, click this icon
+    * It might take a moment but the report should display on the right and a .html file should have appeared in the folder
+* Have a look at the other examples in the Quarto folder either by previewing the .qmd files in the same way or by looking at the .html files that are already there
+* For more resources and examples see [HSMA Quarto Module](https://hsma-programme.github.io/hsma_site/hsma_content/modules/current_module_details/8_modern_analytics.html)